Money Smarts Blog

-You’ve probably told yourself you need a budget plenty of times.
-But it turns out analyzing your spending is boring so you watched The Bachelor instead.
+You’ve probably told yourself you need to budget plenty of times.
+But it turns out analyzing your spending is boring so you watched Squid Games instead.
 We’ve all been there.

-Here’s the thing though: yes, it’s boring but it’s worth it.
-Having a flexible budget that can be adjusted based on your goals makes breaking the paycheck-to-paycheck cycle and buying that new Marc Jacobs purse a lot easier.
+Here’s the thing though: yes, it’s boring, but it’s worth it.
+Having a flexible budget that can be adjusted based on your goals makes breaking the paycheck-to-paycheck cycle and buying that new iPhone a lot easier.

-There are a lot of different budget methods out there, and the best way to start is familiarizing yourself with your options.
+There are a lot of different budgeting methods out there, and the best way to start is to familiarize yourself with your options.
 We broke down some of the most effective budget methods in this blog so you don’t have to: 5 ways to budget your money.
 All you have to do is pick one and get started.

 - Add 10 points to your credit score

 Yes, just a measly 10 points.
 Depending on what your credit score is, 10 points might be a pretty lofty goal.
 Improving your credit score at all takes some restraint and dedication, so start small.